conchimnonFPV/Signal-Utilities-for-Arduino/DeadBand/README.md

 # DeadBand

-Sets output to 0 when given value is between lowBound and highBound and doesn't change it if otherwise
+Sets output to 0 when given value is between lowBound and highBound and doesn't change it if otherwise.

 ## Contents